 Can You Get Deferred Adjudication for a DWI in Texas?

 After getting charged with drunk driving, you might wonder whether you can get deferred adjudication for a DWI in Texas.
-Yes, if you meet the eligibility requirement, your DWI attorney could seek a deferred adjudication probation for you.
+Yes, if you meet the eligibility requirement, your Houston DWI Lawyer could seek a deferred adjudication probation for you.
 Deferred adjudication probation for a DWI isn’t much different from a DWI probation.
-Deferred adjudication is a …
+Deferred adjudication is …

 What Happens When You Get a Fifth DWI in Texas?